ofrilim/lim-portfolio/README.md

-# [Coding Academy - Base Gallery]
+# [Portfolio Gallery]

-A responsive portfolio grid to be used by Coding Academy students
+A basic responsive portfolio grid to be used by Coding Academy students

 ## Copyright and License